Jacksepticeye: Early life and education

 Seán William McLoughlin was born on 7 February 1990, the youngest of five children to John (c.
 1936 – 27 January 2021) and Florrie McLoughlin.
-He was raised in Cloghan in County Offaly, Ireland and also lived for a time in Banagher.
+He was born in Ballinasloe, and raised in Cloghan in County Offaly, Ireland and also lived for a time in Banagher.
 (Note: McLoughlin's birthplace has been reported variously as Cloghan or Ballycumber, both in County Offaly, Ireland.
 His mother, responding to claims that he was from Athlone, said that Ballycumber is his hometown.
 McLoughlin himself said in an interview with Wired that he was born in Cloghan and in a later interview with the magazine that he was born in Ballinasloe, County Galway.)
 His father worked for the Electricity Supply Board and his mother worked a number of jobs before she became a care-giver for his grandmother.
 McLoughlin began playing video games at the age of seven and as a child he spent time playing on the Nintendo Game Boy in a neighbourhood treehouse, later describing how he found a sense of belonging in games.
 As a child, he was often called Jack, a common nickname for Seán in Ireland.
-He was then given his nickname "Jack Septic Eye" after a childhood accident during a football match in which he injured his eye.
+He was given the nickname "Jack Septic Eye" after a childhood accident during a football match in which he injured his eye.

 When he was 18, McLoughlin and his family moved to a cabin in Ballycumber.
 McLoughlin studied music technology and production at Limerick Institute of Technology.
 In the third year of the degree, McLoughlin decided to drop out and return home to Ballycumber.
 He then moved to an apartment in Athlone, County Westmeath, in 2014 where he studied hotel management at the Athlone Institute of Technology, earning a Bachelor of Arts (Honours) degree.
 He lived in Athlone until 2017 when he moved to Brighton, England.
 Among the reasons for the move were the city's strong LGBTQ and vegan communities, and privacy concerns after fans found his home in Athlone.